sabia-group/Paper-SALTER-examples/README.md

 # SALTER-examples
-Training and reference data from SALTER original paper.
+Training and reference data from SALTER original paper [1].

+[1] ...